Robertboy18/Personal-Website/_posts/python-notes-from-Intro-to-machine-learning/2020-05-14-python-notes-from-Intro-to-machine-learning.md

 That's why I decided to read all of the provided Python modules and implement it myself.
 I ended up refactor most of the code so it's easier to understand.

-So here are some notes and snippets of Python that I've been collecting so far (I'm not even halfway through the course 😝).
-Also, note that the codes here are still using Python version 2.7.
+So here are some notes and snippets of Python that I've been collecting so far.

 ### Example Table overflow-table